 For a real input , the eigenfunction decomposition gives the output

 The amplitude gets scaled by , the phase gets shifted by .
-This single sentence is the entire content of frequency-response analysis: once you know — magnitude and phase as functions of frequency — you know what the system does to every sinusoid, and (by superposition) to every signal.
+That’s the whole of frequency-response analysis: once you know , magnitude and phase as functions of frequency, you know what the system does to every sinusoid, and by superposition to every signal.

-That’s why Bode plots (plots of in dB and in degrees versus frequency) are the universal language for describing LTI systems.
+That’s why Bode plots (plots of in dB and in degrees versus frequency) get used to describe LTI systems.